The Worship Song Compass

 High - Medium - Low - Minimal

 This category is a little more subjective, and therefore, a little trickier to judge, as not every song needs deep theological content.
-If theological depth is especially important to you (Hebrews 5:14, Colossians 3:16), adjust the weighting slider or use the filter at the top of the page to refine your selection.
+If theological depth is especially important to you (Hebrews 5:14, Colossians 3:16), adjust the weighting slider or use the filter at the top of the page to refine the selection.

 Objectivity vs Subjectivity